-The dash switch panel controls the lights, pumps, and other accessories on your 235CC.
-It is located on the left side of the helm.
+The dash switch panel controls the lights, pumps, and other accessories on your 235TE.
+It is located on the starboard side of the dash above the binnacle.
 The panel features lighted push button switches which illuminate while the switches are active.